opulencephp/Opulence/README.md

 1. [File System](/application/rdev/files)

 ## Introduction
 **RDev** is a PHP web application framework that simplifies the difficult parts of creating and maintaining a secure, scalable website.
 With RDev, things like database management, caching, ORM, page templates, and routing are a cinch.
 It was written with customization, performance, and best-practices in mind.
 Thanks to test-driven development (TDD), the framework is reliable and thoroughly tested.
-However, it is still in development and should not be used in production code.
-Hopefully, that will change soon.
+RDev is split into components, which can be installed separately or bundled together.

 ## Installation
 **RDev** is available using Composer: